Safe Harbor Statement

 As a distribution company, maintaining favorable relationships with our suppliers is critical to our success.
 We believe that we add considerable value to the swimming pool and irrigation supply chains by purchasing products from a large number of manufacturers and distributing the products to a highly fragmented customer base on conditions that are more favorable than these customers could obtain on their own.
 We believe that we currently enjoy good relationships with our suppliers, who generally offer us competitive pricing, return policies and promotional allowances.
 However, any failure to maintain favorable relationships with our suppliers could have an adverse effect on our business.

-Our largest suppliers are Pentair plc, Hayward Pool Products, Inc. and Zodiac Pool Systems, Inc., which accounted for approximately 19%, 10% and 10%, respectively, of the costs of products we sold in 2023.
-A decision by our largest suppliers, acting individually or in concert, to sell their products directly to retailers or other end users of their products, bypassing distribution companies like ours, would have an adverse effect on our business.
-Additionally, if our suppliers experience difficulties or disruptions in their operations, if there is any material interruption in our supply chain (such as the interruptions caused by the COVID-19 pandemic and exacerbated by the war in Ukraine) or if we lose a single significant supplier due to financial failure or a decision to sell exclusively to retailers or end-use consumers, we may experience increased supply costs or delays in establishing replacement supply sources that meet our quality and control standards, which may affect our profitability.
+Our largest suppliers are Pentair plc, Zodiac Pool Systems, Inc., Hayward Pool Products, Inc., which accounted for 20%, 12% and 11%, respectively, of the costs of products we sold in 2024.
+A decision by our largest suppliers, acting individually or in concert, to sell their products directly to retailers or other end users, bypassing distribution companies like ours, would have an adverse effect on our business.
+Additionally, if our suppliers experience difficulties or disruptions in their operations, if there is any material interruption in our supply chain or if we lose any significant supplier due to financial failure or any other reason, we may experience increased supply costs or delays in establishing replacement supply sources that meet our quality and control standards, which may affect our profitability.

 Failure to achieve and maintain a high level of product and service quality and safety could damage our reputation, expose us to litigation and negatively impact our financial performance.

 We rely on a global network of manufacturers and other suppliers to provide us with the products we distribute.
 To succeed, we must continue to maintain effective business relationships with qualified suppliers who can timely and efficiently supply us with high quality products.
-As we increase the number of our proprietary and exclusive brand products. we distribute, our exposure to potential liability claims may increase.
+As we increase the number of proprietary and exclusive brand products we distribute, our exposure to potential liability claims may increase.
 Product and service quality issues could negatively impact customer confidence in our brands and our business.
-If our product and service offerings do not meet applicable safety standards or our customers’ expectations regarding safety or quality, we could experience lost sales and increased costs and be exposed to legal, financial and reputational risks, as well as governmental enforcement actions.
-Actual, potential or perceived product safety concerns, including health-related concerns, could damage our reputation with current or prospective customers, vendors and employees.
-Product quality or safety issues could also expose us to litigation, as well as government enforcement actions, and result in costly product recalls and other liabilities.
+If our product and service offerings do not meet applicable safety standards or our customers’ expectations regarding safety or quality, we could experience lost sales, increased costs and be exposed to legal, financial and reputational risks, including litigation, governmental enforcement actions and costly product recalls.
 Similar concerns impacting our competitors could damage the reputation of our industry and indirectly have an unfavorable impact on our operations.

 We face intense competition both from within our industry and from other leisure product alternatives.

-Within our industry, we directly compete against various regional and local distributors for the business of pool owners and other end-use customers.
+Within our industry, we directly compete against national, regional and local distributors for the business of pool owners and other end-use customers.
 We indirectly compete against mass market retailers and large pool or irrigation supply retailers as they purchase the great majority of their supplies directly from manufacturers.
 We compete to a lesser extent with internet retailers, as they purchase the majority of their supplies from distributors.
 Outside of our industry, we compete indirectly with alternative suppliers of big-ticket consumer discretionary products, such as boat and motor home distributors, and with other companies who rely on discretionary homeowner expenditures, such as home remodelers.
+We may not be able to compete effectively against our competitors and other leisure product alternatives, which could have an adverse impact on our business.

 More aggressive competition by store- and internet-based mass merchants and large pool or irrigation supply retailers could adversely affect our sales.